data-exp-lab/dxl-docs/source/index.rst

 tl;dr: data is fun when it has a metric.
 Let's do cool things with that.

 This document is designed to be a reference document for lab members as well as part of an "onboarding" process when folks join the lab.
+It is a living document, and lab members are encouraged to submit pull requests if they wish to update it.

 Contents: